 The serpent is a charming yet spine-chilling reptile, often seen as a cold-blooded symbol, both literally and figuratively.
 In Japan, the Hebi (snake) is also a popular tattoo subject.
-Find out why, what it means symbolically, and draw inspiration from beautiful snake tattoo designs.
+Find out why and what it means symbolically, and draw inspiration from the gallery of beautiful snake tattoo designs.

-Here, we talk exclusively about the oriental snake, as seen in many beautiful and fearsome irezumi art and what they mean to the people of Japan and Asia.
+Here, we talk exclusively about the oriental snake, as seen in many beautiful and fearsome Japanese tattoo art, and what they mean to the people of Japan and Asia.

 Snakes as Good Luck Tattoo Symbols

-It’s often said that if you were to encounter a snake — especially a white one — you’ll be blessed with good luck, however, coming across a dead snake is a very bad omen.
+In olden day Japan, it is often said that if you were to encounter a snake—especially a white one—you’ll be blessed with good luck, however, coming across a dead snake is a very bad omen.